 8. Yuca con Mojo

-Another Cuabn mojo favorite is smothering it on yuca.
+Another Cuban mojo favorite is smothering it on yuca.
 Not to be confused with yucca, yuca is the root of the cassava plant.
-It's flavor is similar to that of a potato and a staple side dish in Cuban cooking.
-Try it in this tasty recipe covered in a citrusy mojo sauce
+Its flavor is similar to that of a potato and a staple side dish in Cuban cooking.
+Try it in this tasty Cuban recipe covered in a citrusy mojo sauce

 9. Cuban Bread

-In order to make the perfect sandwich you've got to have fresh bread.
-And the Cubans have just the recipe.
-Similar to French bread, it has one particular ingredient making it extra special, lard.
+In order to make the perfect Cuban sandwich, you've got to have the right bread.
+Cuban-style bread uses one particular ingredient to make this bread extra special: lard.
 Use anything else and it wouldn't be the same.

 10. Maduros (Fried Sweet Plantains)

-Breakfast, lunch, dinner, or dessert, fried plantains are a staple.
+Breakfast, lunch, dinner or dessert, fried plantains are a Cuban recipe staple.
 They make a great side dish alongside black beans and rice and are tasty when sprinkled with some sugar.
-Just be sure when you make them the plantains are super ripefor the best results.
+Just be sure when you make them the plantains are super ripe for the best results.